Irisbjork04/latent-diffusion-model-age-manipulation/README.md

 ### Project structure:
 Files titled as inference are for the inference stage of the project and files titled as jobscript are the jobscript that is sent to the DTU servers for training/inference.

-Generated data is provided in the project submission.
+Generated data is accessible with this link: https://drive.google.com/drive/folders/1B71jXGWRW36pgbQnXfkReZO7k7YtWXWj?usp=sharing

 Evaluations folder includes the calculation done in the evaluation chapter in the thesis.